Stephen B. Whatley

 Stephen B. Whatley is noted for his spontaneous work on location and painting major architectural landmarks, often in anniversary years.
 Public commissions include five architectural paintings for the BBC; and paintings of Buckingham Palace, both painted on location, to promote the Summer Opening of the Palace, via London Underground posters: an exterior view of the Palace for the Royal Collection (which hangs today in Her Majesty‘s London residence); and a painting of the Grand Staircase.
 Recently he was commissioned to create cityscapes on location in Hong Kong.

 The artist was also commissioned to paint a vibrant series of 30 iconic paintings for Her Majesty’s Tower of London- many painted on location in and around the Tower.
 The entire series of works are permanently reproduced throughout the public walkway that leads from Tower Hill Station to the Tower of London.
 He was presented to HM The Queen and HRH The Duke of Edinburgh in recognition of his work.

-Foster, Alec McCowen CBE and Sir Ian McKellen; TV presenter & Director of Flying TV, Sarah Greene; comedienne & writer Jo Brand; comedian & singer Brian Conley; London Records Director, Colin Bell, casting director Paul De Freitas; entrepreneur, Ivan Massow; & Michael Mansfield QC.
+Foster, Alec McCowen CBE and Sir Ian McKellen; TV presenter & Director of Flying TV, Sarah Greene; comedienne & writer Jo Brand; comedian & singer Brian Conley; London Records Director, Colin Bell, casting director Paul De Freitas; entrepreneur, Ivan Massow; & barrister, Michael Mansfield QC.

 Stephen B. Whatley has donated his work to raise funds for charities, most recently having his tribute painting of Fred Flintstone auctioned to raise funds for the Joss Searchlight Children’s Cancer Support Charity.